 - Medicare Rights Center.
 Helps people with Medicare understand their rights and benefits under Medicare.
 The center works to help you get the quality health care you deserve.

 - Senior Medicare Patrol.
-Helps Medicare beneficiaries, their families, and caregivers prevent, detect, and report health care fraud, errors, and abuse.
+Helps Medicare beneficiaries and caregivers prevent, detect, and report health care fraud, errors, and abuse.
 They do outreach and provide counseling and education.

-- Consider seeking services from a different SNF or home health agency if you can.
+Consider seeking services from a different SNF or HHA if you can.

 Physical therapists are movement experts.
-They work with older adults to prevent falls and age-related problems and improve quality of life through hands-on care, patient education, and prescribed movement.
+They use the latest evidence to design treatment plans for each person's needs and goals.
+They work with older adults to prevent falls and age-related problems.
+Physical therapists improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.